google/WebFundamentals/src/content/en/fundamentals/security/csp/index.md

 impact of XSS attacks in modern browsers: Content Security Policy (CSP).

 ### TL;DR {: .hide-from-toc }
-* Use whitelists to tell the client what's alowed and what isn't.
+* Use whitelists to tell the client what's allowed and what isn't.
 * Learn what directives are available.
 * Learn the keywords they take.
 * Inline code and `eval()` are considered harmful.